GoldenIsAProtogen/GoldensGorillaNametags/README.md

     <img src="https://img.shields.io/badge/Status-Active-success?style=for-the-badge" alt="Status: Active">
 </a>

-## Features:
+### Features

-- Show player names, platform, FPS/HZ, cosmetics
+- Player names, platform, FPS/HZ, cosmetics
 - Customizable outlines (color, thickness, quality)
 - Adjustable nametag size, height, and update speed
 - Platform icons instead of text
-- GFriends support
+- GorillaFriends support
-- Toggle special player highlighting
+- Special player highlighting
 - Lightweight & optimized

-## Customizability
+### Customizability

-You can customise the mod through the config file.
-Below are some of the settings you can adjust:
+You can customise the mod through the config file (located here: Gorilla Tag/Bepinex/config).
+Below is the list of customizable settings:

-## General:
+## Categories:

+- Tags
+- Outlines
+- Checks
-- Platform   → Show platform info (text or icons)
+- Platform
+- Integrations
+- GUI // Not added yet

+## Tags:

+- Tag Size → How large it appears
-- Special    → Highlight special players
+- Tag Height → How high the tag is on the players rig
-- FPS        → Display FPS/HZ
+- Update integer → The refresh rate of the tag
+- Text Quality → Attempts to make the text higher quality (barely does anything, being removed soon)
-- Cosmetics  → Show cosmetics (on/off)
+- Text Style → Underlining, boldness, italics
-- Ping       → Estimates players ping
+- Text Case → Normal, uppercase, lowercase
+- Text Format → Which section is affect by Text Case and Style (Name & all)

 ## Outlines:

-- Enabled → Toggle nametag outlines
+- Enabled → Toggles nametag outlines
-- Quality → High-quality outlines (slightly heavier on performance)
+- Quality → High-quality outlines (MIGHT remove this, since they just look better)
-- Color → Choose outline color (000000FF = black)
+- Color → Coloring of the outline (000000FF = black)
-- Thickness → Adjust outline thickness
+- Thickness → Thickness of the outline

+## Checks:

+- Special Players → Highlights special players
+- FPS → Shows you the players FPS/Hz (refresh rate)
+- Ping → Displays an ESTIMATION of the players ping
+- Cosmetics → Displays any special cosmetics player has
+- Platform → Shows what platform the player is on

-## Platform Display:
+## Platform:

-- UseIcons → Show platform as icons instead of text
+- PlatformIcon → Uses platform icon instead of text
-- Icon Size → Scale platform icons
+- Icon Size → Size of the platform icons
-- Tags (Nametag Settings)
-- Size → Scale overall nametag size
-- Height → Adjust nametag vertical offset above player
-- Quality → Toggle higher-quality nametags
-- Update Int → Control update interval for nametags (lower = smoother, higher = less performance cost)
+- Icon location → where the icon is at

-## Miscellaneous:
+## Integrations:

 - GFriends → Enable integration with GFriends

+// Not added yet
+## GUI:

+- Toggle Button → What button toggles the GUI on & off (super buggy at the moment bc I'm giga stupid)